 Middlebury Acting Company, in collaboration with Town Hall Theater and Vermont Stage, presents The American Dream Project, a monthly online play reading series for people interested in reading seminal plays and discussing their themes of racial and economic inequality.

-The series, held every second Sunday from December through May, will convene via Zoom to discuss a play participants will have read prior to gathering.
-A moderator will facilitate the conversation and local and guest artists will read aloud selected scenes from each play.
-Moderators will offer (in advance) ideas and or questions to think about while reading each play.
+The series, held every second Sunday from December through May 2021, convened via Zoom to discuss a play participants will have read prior to gathering.
+A moderator facilitated the conversation and local and guest artists read aloud selected scenes from each play.
+Moderators offered ideas and or questions to think about while reading each play.